The Golden Ratio

 Typography

 Good typography plays a crucial role in UX design.
-Wise choices help to create visual hierarchy and improve readability.
+Wise choices help create visual hierarchy and improve readability.
 Designers can establish harmonious proportions between different typographic elements when they use this ratio.
 They can create a typographic hierarchy that’s balanced and pleasing to the eye.
 This hierarchy lets users easily distinguish different levels of information and notice important copy more easily.

 For instance, imagine the body text has a setting of 10pt.
 Then, to apply the golden ratio (i.e., to multiply by 1.618), a designer would have a header text size of approximately 16pt.
 This creates a visually pleasant contrast and hierarchy between the header and body text.